 What is the role of drinking alcohol sex and violence?
 Does alcohol disinhibit?
 Is intoxication ever a valid excuse for rape or violence?

 Sexual arousal, aggression, domestic and other violence, and rape are often blamed on the influence of alcohol.

 Yet what people THINK my be more important than what they DRINK.

 Research shows that men tend to become physically more sexually aroused when they think they have been drinking alcohol.
 That’s even when they haven’t.
-Women also report feeling more sexually aroused when they falsely believe they have been drinking alcohol.
+Women also report feeling more sexually aroused when they falsely believe they have been drinking.
 Yet a measure of their physological arousal shows that they are physically becoming less aroused.

-Men become more aggressive in lab studies in which they’re drinking only tonic water but think that it contains alcohol.
+Men become more aggressive in lab studies in which they’re drinking only tonic water.
+But they think it contains alcohol.
 They also become relatively less aggressive when they think they are drinking only tonic water.
-However, they’re really drinking tonic containing alcohol.
+Yet they’re really drinking tonic containing alcohol.

 Beliefs are Important

 Thus, much behavior linked with drinking may be more a result of our beliefs than of the alcohol.

 Studies have failed to find that alcohol causes sexual behavior or aggression.
 In some societies alcohol has the effect of making people less aggressive and violent.

 It is our culture and our beliefs that connect alcohol, sex and violence.
 Many experts say that people use this belief to justify their behaviors and avoid responsibility.
 The more people accepting alcohol abuse as an excuse, the more people will use it as an excuse.
 But intoxication is never an excuse for unacceptable behavior.

 - A person has the right to say no to sex.
 At anytime for any reason.